Full Breakdown of Trip Costs | What to Bring

 We’ll explore all of the great snorkeling spots on the island that are accessible by road.
 We’ll also check out some of the island’s natural and archaeological beauty, including visiting the petroglyphs, and visiting some of the islands historic sugar mill plantation ruins.
 We’ll generally snorkel during the day and return to the campground around 4 PM.
 We will meet as a group to talk about what we saw snorkeling each afternoon.
 Students enjoy leisure time after dinner.

 Students will need to purchase their own tickets, but students should plan on either traveling on the same flights as listed below or arriving shortly before the flights listed below, so that the entire group can travel.
 If this is not possible, please notify the instructors, so that separate travel arrangements can be made to ensure that you arrive safely on St. John.
+Note that students do not need to return to RDU as the course transitions to online/remote starting May 30, 2023.

 - Bring frequent flyer information, if applicable